thinktomorrow/package-docs/src/chief/upgrading.md

 ## Upgrading from 0.4.6 to 0.4.7
 0.4.7 introduces a new states logic for pages as well as a new api for Fields.
 There are a couple of breaking changes in this upgrade.
-If you've done some advanced customisation, you're probably fine upgrading without too much hassle.
+If you haven't done too much advanced customisation, you're probably fine upgrading without too much hassle.

 Please visit the [changelog](https://github.com/thinktomorrow/chief/releases/tag/0.4.7) for a list of all the major changes in this version.

 ### Installation
 Set your composer package constraint to `thinktomorrow/chief: ^0.4.7`.
 Run `composer update thinktomorrow/chief` command to get to the latest 0.4.* version.

-If during the install any errors occur regarding files not existing please refer to the following sections, change the affected classes and run `composer update` again.
+If during the installation any errors occur regarding non existing classes or files, we recommend to first follow the upgrade guide below and afterwards try to run `composer update` again.

 Next update the chief assets by running `php artisan vendor:publish --tag=chief-assets --force` in your project root.
 Note that with the force flag you'll update all existing chief style and script assets in your project.

 ### Database
-We first advice you to take a backup of the database to keep a reference of the existing setup.
+First, we advice you to take a backup of the database prior to this migration.
 Next run `php artisan migrate` to execute the database migrations.
 This will convert the old states to the new states setup in the database.
 Note that this is only done for the _pages_ table.
 If your project has other tables containing old state logic, you'll need to do the same migration.
 In this case, you can create a new migration in your project based on `vendor/thinktomorrow/chief/database/migrations/2019_09_01_163503_add_page_states.php`.